oneapi-src/level-zero-spec/scripts/tools/EXT_Exp_MetricExportData.rst

-The following code shows how to perform machine independent calculation using the exported data.
+The following code shows how to perform metrics calculation of collected data, which can be done in a different system.

 .. parsed-literal::